Getting started

 Foreach loop

-The foreach loop is similar to the for loop, but offers a simpler way to iterate over the values of a list and the keys of an object.
+The foreach loop is similar to the for loop, but offers a simpler way to iterate over the content of an iterable object.

 # Iterate over a list